jessfeld/https-github.com-jessfeld-thalamocortical_network/README.md

 # myKnoxRepo

+test branch has 3 versions of inak2005 inak2005 is the orig inak2005a is the one switched to NEURON inegration with cnexp inak2005b is similar to orig but was editing to see if any minor changes made any difference

+`nrnivmodl` # to compile
+nrniv -python test.py

 Port of Dravet thalamocortical seizure model.
 For proper results, run with the multiple synapse netpyne version at: https://github.com/jchen6727/netpyne.git